 Open Source

-My latest project that brings some of the dry-rb goodies to the Elixir ecosystem.
+My latest project that brings dry-rb and rom-rb goodies to the Elixir ecosystem.

 Hanami

-Hanami is a Ruby application framework with a modern component-based architecture.
-I've been part of the core team since 2018, working on its 2.0 release which uses various dry-rb libraries as its foundation as well as rom-rb as the default "model layer".
+A Ruby application framework with a modern component-based architecture.
+I was part of the core team from 2018-2023, working on its 2.0 release which uses various dry-rb libraries as its foundation as well as rom-rb as the default "model layer".

 dry-rb